walpal/JPV_CD_Pipeline/README.md

 ## Contents
-Microservice application Source codes (provided) Infrastructure codes (using AWS CloudFormation) Ansible Playbooks (for automated deployments)
+Microservice application Source codes (provided) Infrastructure codes (for AWS CloudFormation)
+Ansible Playbooks

 The infrastructure codes is to automate all configurations and processes including but not only:
 - Servers Provisioning